rramoscode/rramoscode.github.io/README.md

 * Reflect on the process of enhancing the NuMe App.

-# Enhancement Two: Algorithms and data structure
+# Enhancement Two: Algorithms and data structures

 Implement a weekly average weight change algorithm.
 Used a filtered list of entries from the last 7 days.
 Results are displayed as a message.
 This enhancement introduces basic data processing using algorithmic principles and data filtering.